-A IPCablecom zone consists of the set of MTAs in one or more DOCSIS HFC access networks that are managed by a single functional CMS as shown in Figure 2.
-IPCablecom 1.5 defines both interfaces between functional components within a single zone and interfaces between zones (e.g., CMS-CMS).
+An IPCablecom zone consists of the set of MTAs in one or more DOCSIS HFC access networks that are managed by a single functional CMS as shown in Figure 2.
+IPCablecom 1.0 defines interfaces between functional components within a single zone in the IPCablecom 1.0 specifications.
+Interfaces between zones (e.g., CMS-CMS) have not been defined and will be addressed in future phases of the IPCablecom architecture.

-A IPCablecom domain is made up of one or more IPCablecom zones that are operated and managed by a single administrative entity.
-A IPCablecom domain may also be referred to as an administrative domain.
-IPCablecom 1.5 defines interfaces between domains.
+An IPCablecom domain is made up of one or more IPCablecom zones that are operated and managed by a single administrative entity.
+An IPCablecom domain may also be referred to as an administrative domain.
+Interfaces between domains have not defined in IPCablecom 1.0 and will be addressed in future phases of the IPCablecom architecture.

-6.3 IPCablecom 1.5 Analog Trunking Specifications
+5.3 IPCablecom 1.0 Specifications

-IPCablecom 1.5 consists of the twenty-one Specifications and one Technical Report shown in Table 1.
+IPCablecom 1.0 consists of the eleven standards and this technical report as shown in Table 1.